-News broke yesterday that local birder Steve Hinde had found an adult gull billed tern before high tide off the Dee sailing club at Thurstaston.
+News broke yesterday that local birder Steve Hinde had found an adult Gull-billed tern before high tide off the Dee sailing club at Thurstaston.
 I was currently working and needed this for Cheshire and Wirral.
 Gripped off, I had to wait till tomorrow to see if the bird was still present.

 What an absolutely stunning bird, and only my second for Britain; the last one I saw was on the Dyfi estuary, Wales, in 2007.
 This bird was Cheshire and Wirral's 9th record.